telerik/ajax-docs/controls/grid/data-editing/api-for-controlling-the-automatic-operations.md

 ---
 title: API for Controlling the Automatic Operations
-page_title: API for Controlling the Automatic Operations | UI for ASP.NET AJAX Documentation
+page_title: API for Controlling the Automatic Operations | RadGrid for ASP.NET AJAX Documentation
 description: API for Controlling the Automatic Operations
 slug: grid/data-editing/api-for-controlling-the-automatic-operations
 tags: api,for,controlling,the,automatic,operations